 Control

-The control statement applies a unitary operation conditionally, depending on a quantum state.
-The unitary operation is specified as a nested statement block.
-The objects used in the statement block become entangled with the object used in the condition, so that any superposition in the state of the condition carries over to the operations in the statement block.
-The control statement could be viewed as the quantum equivalent of the classical if statement.
+The control statement applies a unitary operation conditionally, depending on a quantum state, and optionally a different one if the condition doesn't hold.
+The unitary operations are specified as nested statement blocks.
+The objects used in the statement blocks become entangled with the object used in the condition, so that any superposition in the state of the condition carries over to the operations in the statement blocks.
+The control statement could be viewed as the quantum equivalent of the classical if statement, with a then block and an optional else block.

 The condition can be specified in one of two forms: as a single quantum variable, and as a quantum logical expression.